LongPham7/Defunctionalization-of-monotone-problems/README.md

 # Defunctionalization of monotone logic program safety problems

-This is a Haskell program that takes in the specification of a monotone logic program safety problem (often abbreviated as a monotone problem) and produces the result of defunctionalizing the input problem.
+This is a Haskell program that takes in the specification of a monotone logic program safety problem (often abbreviated as a monotone problem) and returns the result of defunctionalizing the input problem.
 For simplicity, the constraint language is restricted to the language of integers with addition and subtraction.

 A web interface is available [here](http://mjolnir.cs.ox.ac.uk/dfhochc/).